usdoj-crt/beta-ada/_pages/index.md

     with disabilities.

 news:
-  heading: New on beta.ADA.gov
+  heading: New on ADA.gov
   lead: |-
-    Explore the new content we've added to beta.ADA.gov
+    Explore the new content we've added to ADA.gov

 learn:
   heading: What's on ADA.gov